MicrosoftDocs/SupportArticles-docs/Microsoft365/admin/updates/office-feature-updates-task-faq.md

 **Q6: How do connection settings affect the update task?**

-**A6:** Any applications and other settings, like firewalls, that block connections to the supporting Content Delivery Network (CDN) also block the delivery feature updates to user's machine.
+**A6:** Any applications and other settings that block connections to the supporting Content Delivery Network (CDN), such as firewalls, also block the delivery feature updates to user's machine.
 The URLs and IP addresses that need to be reachable are documented with other Microsoft domains and URLs in the article [Microsoft 365 URLs and IP address ranges](/microsoft-365/enterprise/urls-and-ip-address-ranges).
 Lines 46 and 47 are the relevant items for this feature.

-**Q7: When do updates for service-delivered features happen?**
+**Q7: When do updates for connected experiences happen?**

-**A7:** Updates to service-delivered features can happen at any time.
+**A7:** Updates to connected experiences can happen at any time.
 However, these updates are silent and don't require any user intervention.
 They don't require Office to restart.